 - It may be necessary to use an adapter (tube) if the tool interferes with the electrical connector on the electric choke cover and stat (47). - Instructions are included in choke cover retainer kit.

 CARBURETOR REASSEMBLY

 POWER PISTON ROD SEAL (In Float Bowl)

-- 1. New power piston rod seal (268) in float bowl.

-- New power piston rod seal retainer (270).

-Install flush with casting surface.
+- ++ Install or Connect (Figure 27) - 1.
+New power piston rod seal (268) in float bowl. - 2.
+New power piston rod seal retainer (270). - Install flush with casting surface.